harsha-simhadri/big-ann-benchmarks/t3/README.md

 * One based on power consumption
 * One based on hardware cost

+You can see the latest leaderboards' status [here](LEADERBOARDS.md).

 Participants must submit their algorithm via a pull request and index file(s) upload (one per participating dataset).
 Participants are not required to submit proprietary source code such as software drivers or firmware.

 Competition evaluators will evaluate the participant's algorithm and hardware via one of these options: